The Scientific Secretariat manages the daily business of ICRP.

-Scientific Secretariat 2018 – From (L-R): Takahiro Koshiba (Intern, Japan), Sylvain Andresz (Intern, France), Lynn Lemaire (Executive Administrator), Christopher Clement (Scientific Secretary), Kelsey Cloutier (Development and Communications Manager), Laila Omar-Nazir (Intern, Canada), Haruyuki Ogino (Former Assistant Scientific Secretary).
-INSET: Toshihiro Higuchi (Historian).
+Scientific Secretariat in Paris, 2017 – From (L-R): Takahiro Koshiba (Intern, Japan), Sylvain Andresz (Intern, France), Lynn Lemaire (Executive Administrator), Christopher Clement (Scientific Secretary), Kelsey Cloutier (Development and Communications Manager), Laila Omar-Nazir (Intern, Canada), Haruyuki Ogino (Former Assistant Scientific Secretary).
+Missing: Toshihiro Higuchi (Historian).

 Until 1957, the Secretary of the Commission was selected from among the Commission members.
 However, in that year Secretary Walter Binks had to retire for health reasons.
 Bo Lindell (who was not a member of the Commission at the time) was asked to be a "temporary" secretary, then went on to become ICRP Scientific Secretary.